pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1771 Regions, Availability Zones, Data Centers and Edge Locations

+Today I learned about Regions, Availability zones, data centers and edge locations in my AWS study.
+In the past I studied all off this concepts making my Oracle Cloud certification but with the time I forgot it, in my current job my cloud computing usage is little, we only use a Database in the cloud and the others services are out of the cloud.
+A Region is composed by some availability zones and an availability zone is composed for three or more data centers.
+For the moment I am learning the basic concepts of cloud computing, and I am in the IAM part of the course.

 ### Day 1770 Studying Greedy Algorithms

 Today I continued stuying about Cloud computing and solving some LeetCode question about Greedy algorithms.